New London County Extension Center

 Norwich, CT 06360-6599

 Tel (860) 887-1608

 Take 395 south to Exit 11 (old Exit 80).
 At the traffic light at the end of the ramp, turn left onto Route 82.
 At the sixth traffic light, go right onto New London Turnpike.
 Proceed 1/3 mile and take a left into the entrance and parking lot for Three Rivers Community Technical College.
 At the end of the parking lot, you will turn left onto the drive for the Extension Center which is the only building on that driveway.

 Take 395 to Exit 11-E (old Exit 80-E).
 At the end of the ramp, turn right onto Route 82.
 At the fifth traffic light, go right onto New London Turnpike.
 Proceed 1/4 mile and take a left into the entrance and parking lot for Three Rivers Community Technical College.
 At the far end of the parking lot, you will turn left onto the drive for the Extension Center which is the only building on that driveway.

 New London County 4-H

-For more information on the New London County 4-H program , please visit
+For more information on the New London County 4-H program, please visit the

 Extension educational programs and problem-solving assistance are based on the research of land-grant universities such as the University of Connecticut.
-Extension and outreach programs are delivered throughout Connecticut in one-on-one sessions, workshops, short courses, and demonstrations, and via satellite teleconference, print publications, videotapes, radio, newspaper, periodicals and the Internet.
+Extension and outreach programs are delivered throughout Connecticut in one-on-one sessions, workshops, short courses, demonstrations, and via satellite teleconference, print publications, videotapes, radio, newspaper, periodicals and the Internet.
 Turfgrass Science faculty are involved in teaching and research activities in an effort to assist members of the green industry.
-For more information, please visit the UConn Turf grass Science website.
+For more information, please visit UConn Turf grass Science.

 Contacts: New London County Extension Center